meguid/MachineLearning-iOS/README.md

 # Machine-Learning-iOS-Tutorial
-Integrating Machine learning Models in iOS Applications
+This is the sourcecode used for "Integrating Machine learning Models in iOS Applications"